Children and Parents

 The rules regarding adult dependent relatives are very strict and there are certain requirements which must be met in order to make a successful application.

 Along with satisfying all of the eligibility, suitability and relationship requirements, an applicant must:

 The applicant must then provide that they would be adequately maintained, accomodated and cared for by the sponsor in the UK, without recourse to public funds.

-Our service includes: providing you with a tailored list of documents which we believe are necessary for you to provide in your particular circumstances; drafting a letter of legal representations which explains to the decision-maker how you meet the appropriate requirements; preparing and submitting your application on your behalf; and liaising with the Home Office as and when necessary until a decision is reached on your case.
+This service includes: providing you with a tailored list of documents which we believe are necessary for you to provide in your particular circumstances; drafting a letter of legal representations which explains to the decision-maker how you meet the appropriate requirements; preparing and submitting your application on your behalf; and liaising with the Home Office as and when is necessary until a decision is reached on your case.